 You need to understand some basic terms though.
 For example, everyone talks about the “average,” but there are three averages: Mean, Median and Mode.
 The one that everyone uses is the Mean, but the Median and Mode can be handy when looking at datasets.

-I would recommend either getting a book or signing up to an online course to understand the basics.
+I would recommend either getting a book or signing up for an online course to understand the basics.
 I have Beginning Statistics on my bookshelf, and I know my colleague has Statistics for Dummies and has used Statistics and Probability on Khan Academy in the past.

 Distributions are not always normal